 Walmart’s organizational structure determines the company’s business activities.
-Currently, these activities are mainly in the retail industry, including operations in the e-commerce market.
+Currently, these activities are in the retail industry, including operations in the e-commerce market.
 The company’s corporate structure also imposes limits on how the business addresses its problems.
 Structural characteristics help facilitate the company’s strategic implementations in capturing a bigger share of the retail market.
-In relation, Walmart’s organizational culture determines the way people respond to challenges in the workplace.
+On the other hand, Walmart’s organizational culture determines the way people respond to challenges in the workplace.
 The resilience of the company’s human resources partly depends on the mindset supported through the corporate culture.
 Cultural features help the retail business adapt to changes and emerging challenges in the international market.
 The long history of Walmart Inc. in succeeding and continually growing internationally shows that the firm’s organizational structure and organizational culture are helpful in bringing competitive advantages and success.
-The organizational structure interacts with the organizational culture to maintain the significant competitive advantage of Walmart against other firms, such as Home Depot, Costco, Amazon and its subsidiary, Whole Foods, as well as Apple, Google, and other technology companies that have major online digital content distribution operations.
+The organizational structure interacts with the organizational culture to maintain the significant competitive advantage of Walmart against other firms, such as Home Depot, Costco, Amazon and its subsidiary, Whole Foods, as well as many other smaller retail businesses.

 Walmart’s Organizational Structure

 Walmart has a hierarchical functional organizational structure.
 This structure has two features: hierarchy and function-based definition.
-The hierarchy feature pertains to the vertical lines of command and authority throughout the organizational structure.
+Hierarchy is a feature pertaining to the vertical lines of command and authority throughout the retailer’s organizational structure.
 For example, except for the CEO, every employee has a direct superior.
 Directives and mandates coming from the top levels of the company’s management are implemented through middle managers down to the rank-and-file employees in Walmart stores.
 On the other hand, the function-based definition feature of the company’s corporate structure involves groups of employees fulfilling certain functions.
 For example, Walmart has a department for the function of human resource management.
 The company also has a department for the function of information technology, and another department for the function of marketing.
 These are just some of the numerous function-based departments in Walmart’s organizational structure.